On a Class of Sums with Unexpectedly High Cancellation, and its Applications: Proof of the oscillation sums

 Finally in order to satisfy \eqref{connd1} and \eqref{connd2} and the fact that $u\geq r$, we choose

 where

 \end{proof}

-In this paper we need two versions of Van der Corput lemma.
+In this paper, we need two versions of the Van der Corput lemma.
 The versions we give here are a little different than what is known in \cite{tao}.
 But these versions are straightforward and enough for the purpose of this paper.
-The following version is useful to prove theorem \ref{main2}